Parenting resources in 90 different languages

 - We will monitor the progress of all children receiving additional support to ensure that the provision we have put in place is having the impact we are expecting.

-- Governors are responsible for monitoring the effectiveness of the provision in place for pupils identified with SEND and they will receive a report from the INCO on the progress of pupils with SEND at the end of the academic year.
+- Governors are responsible for monitoring the effectiveness of the provision in place for pupils identified with SEND and they will receive a report from the SENCO on the progress of pupils with SEND at the end of the academic year.

 - The types of interventions that we offer at Oaklands are listed below:

 - Social Skills: Staff are trained to use social stories to support independence, organisation and to build self-esteem.
 We also run protective behaviour workshops and have staff trained to deliver the Step2 program.
+Lego therapy and social skills games such a ‘socially speaking’ are also used to guide children’s understanding of social norms and provide solutions to real-life scenarios

 - Access to a supportive environment including the use of IT, pre-teaching of strategies and vocabulary, use of recording devices, modified equipment, prompt cards, clearly labelled resources and visual timetables.